alcrene/sinn-full/sinnfull/models/GWN/GWN.md

         if params is None:
             params = self.params
         symbolic_params = shim.is_symbolic(params)
-        # Casting into cls.Parameters is important because cls.Parameters
+        # Casting into self.Parameters is important because self.Parameters
         # might use properties to define transforms of variables
-        if not isinstance(params, cls.Parameters):
+        if not isinstance(params, self.Parameters):
-            params = cls.Parameters(params)
+            params = self.Parameters(params)
         stats = self._stationary_stats(params)
         if not symbolic_params:
             stats = shim.eval(stats)